-The governing body should lead ethically and effectively.
+APPLICATION OF PRINCIPLE 1 The governing body should lead ethically and effectively.

-The Board recognises its responsibility to exercise effective leadership by adhering at all times to their fiduciary duties, collectively and individually, as the directors of Sanlam.

-Apart from illustrating effective leadership, the Board possesses the necessary skills and competencies while acting responsibly and in an ethical manner when discharging its duties as outlined in Sanlam's Board charter and its Memorandum of Incorporation.
-The members of the Board, furthermore, act in good faith and in the best interests of Sanlam.
-It assumes responsibility and accountability for steering and setting the direction of the Company, approving policies and procedures, overseeing the monitoring of the implementation and execution done by management as well as ensuring accountability of organisational performance.
+The Board acknowledges its responsibility towards all its stakeholders to exercise effective leadership by adhering at all times to their fiduciary duties (i.e. collectively and individually) whilst serving as directors of Sanlam.
+In addition to continuously practising and demonstrating effective leadership, the Board possesses the necessary skills and competencies to fulfil and discharge its duties as the governing body of Sanlam in an ethical manner.
+The Board's role and responsibilities are outlined in Sanlam's Memorandum of Incorporation and the Board's terms of reference.
+The members of the Board, furthermore, act in good faith and in the best interests of Sanlam and all its stakeholders.
+It assumes responsibility and accountability for steering and setting the strategic objectives of the Company, approving policies and procedures, overseeing the monitoring and execution thereof by management as well as ensuring accountability of organisational performance.

-The Board charter, which is reviewed annually, serves as a guide to the Board and outlines the process for policies and practices on Board matters, such as dealing in securities, declaration of conflict of interests and those matters delegated to management.
-The Board, through the office of the Group Company Secretary, considers and deliberates on declarations when there is a conflict of interest at every Board meeting.
-Sanlam's directors, its executives and senior employees are prohibited from dealing in Sanlam securities during specified periods.
-The Group Company Secretary regularly informs directors, executives and senior employees of the regulatory requirements relevant to insider trading and advises them of closed periods.
-A report on directors' dealings in Sanlam's shares is tabled at each Board meeting and disclosed in terms of the applicable JSE Listings Requirements.
+The Board charter and its annual workplan, which are both reviewed on an annual basis, guide the Board in a structured manner to ensure that each of its core deliverables are attended to.
+It also outlines the process for policies and practices on Board matters such as dealing in securities, the declaration of conflicting interests and those matters delegated to management.
+The Board, through the office of the Group Company Secretary, duly considers and deliberates on declarations at every meeting when there is a conflict of interest identified.
+Sanlam's directors, its executives and senior employees are, furthermore, prohibited from dealing in Sanlam securities during specified periods.